desec-io/desec-stack/www/README.md

 www
 =====

-This docker container provides an nginx-implemented proxy server to all deSEC services.
+This docker container provides a nginx-implemented proxy server to all deSEC services.
 It is the frontend-access method.

 Certificate Setup